Gwilym ap Tudur: Revolt

 In September 1399, King Richard II was overthrown by Henry IV.
 When Gwilym's cousin Owain Glyndŵr began a rebellion the following year, in 1400, he and his brothers backed him openly.
 While Owain's rebellion in North East Wales faltered, Rhys and his family rose up against the king on Anglesey in September of that year.
 Henry IV personally took an army to put down the revolt, and harried the island, burning the Franciscan Llanfaes Friary near Bangor, Gwynedd, where the Tudur family were buried.

 When Henry issued a general pardon for those of North Wales in March 1401, he purposely excluded Gwilym, his brother Rhys and Owain Glyndŵr.
-As a result, the Tudur brothers began planning an attack on Conway Castle.
+As a result, the Tudur brothers began planning an attack on Conwy Castle.
 On Good Friday, 1 April 1401, the brothers and 44 men (which included those who had also been excluded from the pardons) infiltrated the castle.
 They had pretended to be carpenters, and captured the castle while the guard were in church.
 Negotiations began for the return of the castle on 13 April, with the king represented by Henry "Hotspur" Percy and Gwilym representing the Welsh forces.
 After seeking a compromise, which would have resulted in pardons being given to the Welshmen, the king overrode Percy's decision on 20 April.
 An agreement was finally reached on 24 June after several failed attempts when Gwilym began writing to the king directly, although several of the troops were executed as a result of the agreement.
 Gwilym, Rhys and Maredudd were outlawed by the king in 1406.